rust-lang/rust/doc/tutorial.md

 the specified types).
 So `circle({x: 0f, y: 0f}, 10f)` is the way to
 create a new circle.

-Enum variants do not have to have parameters.
+Enum variants need not have type parameters.
 This, for example, is equivalent to a C enum:

 ~~~~